What is Counselling?

 If we both feel counselling will be beneficial, I will give you copies of my terms and conditions and my privacy statement.
 We can either go through these in the meeting or you can take them home and read them.
 After the initial assessment we will then agree on a convenient time to meet each week.

-We will carry on speaking together regarding your thoughts and feelings.
-We will work together to find the cause of these feelings and look at ways to manage or move forward from them.
+We will carry on speaking together regarding your thoughts and feelings and then work together to find the cause of these feelings and look at ways to manage or move forward from them.
 The sessions will go at your pace and we will focus on what you wish to bring to each session to work on.

 How often do I need to attend counselling sessions and how many appointments will I need?

 Clients typically attend weekly to ensure momentum can be built and progress made.
 It is hard to say how many sessions you will need as everyone is different.
-However, our work will be reviewed on a regular basis to ensure it continues to meet your needs and, if required, identify new areas which you wish to focus on.
+However, our work will be reviewed on a regular basis to ensure it continues to meet your needs and, if required, identify new areas which you wish to focus on, or whether we can begin to work towards an ending.

 Can a friend or family member come with me?